Sagamihara Kanagawa, Japan Travel Guide

 Cash preferred, credit cards increasingly accepted, some IC cards.

 Ride-sharing gained traction in Japan, often working in partnership with existing licensed taxi companies.
-Traditional taxis inside Japan renowned for safety and reliability.
+Traditional taxis inside Japan renowned for protection and reliability.

 Widely available, reliable vehicles.